BSweet16/TeamsBot/README.md

 }
 ```
 <br/>
-A folder named "data" in the root directory to contain all the teams information with the following names:*<br/>
+A folder named "__data__" in the root directory to contain all the teams information with the following names:<br/>
 - team-invites.txt<br/>
 - team-matches.txt<br/>
 - team-points.txt<br/>